 Naturally, trucking companies need to deliver their goods on time and in good condition.
 While this is normal and acceptable, trucking companies also want to keep their costs down in meeting these requirements.
 That means that they may pressure drivers to:

 - drive faster than the speed limit or conditions allow

 - hurry their way through inspections or in tying down loads

 And when truckers do not follow these regulations, it is not uncommon for accidents to occur.

 In Illinois, there were 122 deaths and 2,235 injuries in accidents involving big rigs and buses in 2018.
 Of these, only 19 fatalities were the occupants of these large vehicles.
 This means that a majority of deaths and injuries in a truck accident are the ones in the passenger vehicle, not the truck.

 If you are involved in an accident involving a commercial truck, or someone you love is killed in an accident involving a commercial truck, contact Abels & Annes, P.C..
 Our Chicago Intrastate Truck Accident Lawyers know that how and where you proceed to obtain recovery for your injuries may depend to a large degree upon the particular state or federal laws that apply to the vehicle involved.
-In order to obtain all the damages to which you may be entitled, it is important that you retain an experienced attorney who is familiar with both state and federal trucking laws and regulations.
+In order to obtain all the damages to which you may be entitled, it is important that you retain an experienced truck accident attorney who is familiar with both state and federal trucking laws and regulations.

 To obtain a free consultation on your trucking accident injury, contact Abels & Anne, P.C. at (312) 924-7575, or you may use the online form right here on this page.
 Remember, your consultation is free, and there is no obligation to work with our firm.
 Finally, you will never pay a fee unless and until there is a financial recovery on your behalf.